infor-design/enterprise/README.md

 # Welcome to Soho XI

-_This is just a change to PR against the `1-travis` branch to test._
+_This is just a change to PR against the `1-travis` branch to test.
+Still. _

 SoHo XI provides comprehensive tools for product development teams to create use experiences that are: Intuitive, Engaging, Purposeful, Relevant Functional and Beautiful.